CamdenTadhg/TBRead/Planning/Project Plan.md

         ## recommend post date (but let them change it)
     ## schedule 1 - 12 months of books randomly
     ## oops I deleted my calendar button
+        ## is this necessary or is there a way to get the calendar back?
     ## display book cover on calendar on start date
     ## write tests for all calendar views
     ## write tests for all calendar javascript